 Stage II/lII low-risk gestational trophoblastic tumors

 These tumors have spread to the genital structures or to the lungs, but the prognostic score is less than 7.
-Chemo with either methotrexate (with or without leucovorin) or actinomycin-D is curative in most cases.
+Chemo with either methotrexate (with or without leucovorin) or actinomycin-D is the only treatment needed in most cases.
 If a single drug does not get rid of the tumor, treatment with combination chemo is usually effective.
 In rare cases, surgical removal of the tumors plus chemo may be used.
 Blood HCG levels are measured after treatment and should return to normal.

 Stage II/III high-risk gestational trophoblastic tumors

 These tumors have spread to the genital structures or to the lungs, and the prognostic score is 7 or higher.
 Standard treatment is usually an intensive combination chemo regimen such as EMA-CO (etoposide, methotrexate/leucovorin, and actinomycin-D, followed a week later by cyclophosphamide and vincristine).
+A combination of cisplatin and etoposide may be given before the EMA-CO is begun.
 Other drug combinations, such as EMA-EP (etoposide, methotrexate/leucovorin, and actinomycin-D, followed a week later by etoposide and cisplatin), may also be used, although they may be reserved for use if the EMA-CO regimen isn't effective.
 In rare cases, surgical removal of the tumors plus chemo may be used.
 Blood HCG levels are measured after treatment and should return to normal.

 Stage IV gestational trophoblastic tumors